In the past, we asked: 401k or IRA? So the obvious follow-up is: Roth or traditional?

 - The more you earn, the more you want to transition to traditional accounts.

 To make it simple as possible, however, know that saving for retirement is more important than whether you use a Roth or traditional account.
 But as a rule, follow this automatic investing flowchart: Start with your 401k—traditional or Roth—and contribute enough to get your employer’s match (if there is one).
-Then contribute up to $5,000 a year to a Roth IRA.
+Then contribute up to the max to a Roth IRA.
 Then go back an max out your 401k.